adamsilver/fdpb/01-a-registration-form.md

 Broadly speaking, you should place the label above the form control.
 In “Label Placement In Forms”[^6], Matteo Penzo shows this is best.
 But, there are more practical reasons for doing so.
 On small viewports there's no room beside the control.
 And on large viewports, zooming increases the chance of the text disappearing off screen[^x1].

 Also, some labels contain a lot of text which causes it to wrap onto multiple lines which would disrupt the visual rhythm if placed next to the control.

 Whilst you should aim to keep labels terse, it's not always possible.
 So, using a pattern that accomodates varying content - by positioning labels above the control - is a good strategy.

 Focus styles are a simpler prospect.
 Browsers put an outline around the in-focus element by default so that users, especially those who use a keyboard, know where they are.

-You might be tempted to remove this styling for aesthetic reasons but again, that's hardly a good reason to diminish usability.
+You might be tempted to remove this styling for aesthetic reasons but again, that's hardly a good reason to diminish the experience.
 If you wish to remove it, then make sure you replace it with something more preferable.

 ## The Email Field